Vectrex Very Dead Repair

 The sprung connector can easily be lifted out with the dog bone latch which fits into the contacts shown below.

-Below is the sprung connector shown in the on position.
+Below shows the grey sprung connector in the on position aligned vertically.

 And here is the off position.
-This position is required to be set when refitting.
+The grey connecter is in the south east position.
+This position is required for reassembly

-The contacts were quite gummed up and so were given a good clean with alcohol and contact cleaner.
-Additionally a bit of light sanding of the contact points.
+The contacts are quite gummed up.
+A good clean with alcohol and contact cleaner sorted it.
+Additionally a bit of light sanding of the contact points by sliding a bit of 2000 grit wet and dry between.

 Reassemble by setting the switch to off with the black plastic peg visible through the crescent slot.